Yes, oversize/overweight movement permits, as well as all permits in North Dakota, can be purchased online by visiting E-Permits.

 Hay is secured in the same manner as any other commodity outlined in 49 CFR Part 393.100.
 Generally, in the absence of a "headache rack" the first bale on the trailer requires two straps and each succeeding bale requires one strap.

-No, front end structures (sometimes called headache racks) are not required by the federal requlations; however, if you have a front end structure and wish to use it as part of your cargo securement system it must meet the standards in 49 CFR Part 393.112.
+No, headache racks are not required, nor offer any relief from the regulations.
+Front end structures are also not required by the federal requlations; however, if you have a front end structure and wish to use it as part of your cargo securement system it must meet the standards in 49 CFR Part 393.112.

-Yes, since you are operating a vehicle that does not require you to have a CDL you do qualify for the non-CDL exemptions.
-However, the agricultural exemptions listed in 49 CFR Part 395 give you more flexibility and you would be better off using those exemptions if you qualify.
+Yes, since you are operating a vehicle that does not require you to have a CDL, you do qualify for the non-CDL exemptions.
+However, the "covered farm vehicle" exemptions give you more flexibility and you would be better off using those exemptions if you qualify.

 As with all of the annual permits (seasonal, approved equipment, ID supplement, etc.), the Approved Equipment Certificate has to be purchased every year.
 The vehicle does not have to be inspected/measured each year unless there are changes such as different tire sizes.